The hybrid SaaS model explained

 With such importance being placed on cloud computing, there is no better time than now to define the hybrid SaaS model.
-However, first, it is important to define what SaaS means in practice.
+However, first, it is important to determine what SaaS means in practice.

-SaaS, or software as a service, is a delivery model that sees software being hosted in a cloud environment as opposed to on individual computers.
+SaaS, or software as a service, is a delivery model that sees software hosted in a cloud environment instead of on individual computers.
 This allows users to access software with their web browsers.
 Not only does SaaS drastically reduce the cost of IT support, but it also allows for quick customisation as it promotes collaboration and enables the development of more scalable software.

 In a hybrid SaaS scenario, the cloud benefits of SaaS are combined with physical applications installed on-site.
 This allows for the provision of the convenience of the cloud with the security and user control that traditional software can provide.